 Where appropriate opportunities are used by students to revisit & reinforce internet safety and communicate this to other pupils in school:

-Student Council have produced a leaflet for fellow pupils which offers advice regarding e-safety.
+Student Council has produced a leaflet for fellow pupils which offers advice regarding e-safety.

 The Baytree Careers Policy outlines how the school Careers Programme is designed to equip young people with the confidence and skills needed to prepare them for their future, which may include further/higher education and employment.
 Our curriculum provides young people with opportunities to learn essential skills and enhance personal characteristics such as social skills, communication, independence and self-help.
 Our learners will achieve personalised positive career outcomes such as identifying and choosing appropriate colleges and FE courses, developing independent living skills, supported internships and work placements.